MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/dusm/element-datalimitinmegabytes.md

 ---
-description: Defines a value representing the data limit in MB for a capped plan.
+description: Defines a value representing the data limit in MB for a capped plan (in Cost/DataLimitInMegabytes).
 Search.Product: eADQiWindows 10XVcnh
 title: DataLimitInMegabytes (DUSM schema) ms.assetid: f780b511-6b64-40f4-83a5-c9f116f65351